Overview of File Reputation Filtering and File Analysis

 After a file’s reputation is evaluated:

-- If the file is known to the file reputation service and is determined to be clean, .
+- If the file is known to the file reputation service and is determined to be clean, the message continues through the workqueue.

-- If the file reputation service returns a verdict of malicious, then the appliance applies the action that you have specified .
+- If the file reputation service returns a verdict of malicious, for any attachment in the message, then the appliance applies the action that you have specified in the applicable mail policy.

-- If the file is known to the reputation service but there is insufficient information for a definitive verdict, the reputation service returns a score based on characteristics of the file such as threat fingerprint and behavioral analysis.
-If this score meets or exceeds the configured reputation threshold, the appliance applies the action that you have configured in the policy for .
+- If the file is known to the reputation service but there is insufficient information for a definitive verdict, the reputation service returns a reputation score based on characteristics of the file such as threat fingerprint and behavioral analysis.
+If this score meets or exceeds the configured reputation threshold, the appliance applies the action that you have configured in the mail policy for files that contain malware .

-- If the reputation service has no information about the file, and the file does not meet the criteria for analysis (see Supported Files for File Reputation and Analysis Services), the file is considered clean and .
+- If the reputation service has no information about the file, and the file does not meet the criteria for analysis (see Supported Files for File Reputation and Analysis Services), the file is considered clean and the message continues through the workqueue.

 - For deployments with on-premises file analysis, the reputation evaluation and file analysis occur simultaneously.
 If the reputation service returns a verdict, that verdict is used, as the reputation service includes inputs from a wider range of sources.
-If the file is unknown to the reputation service, .
+If the file is unknown to the reputation service, the file the file analysis verdict is used.

 - If the file reputation verdict information is unavailable because the connection with the server timed out, the file is considered as Unscannable and the actions configured are applied.